Austin Property Division Attorney

 Keep in mind that this is never a guarantee.
 For example, if you started the business on your own, but your spouse contributed to business earnings in any way during the marriage—even if it was simply caring for your home or children while you worked—then your ex may still be entitled to half of the business.

-Contact Our Austin Property Division Lawyers
+Contact Our Austin Property Division Attorney Today

 Property division can quickly get complicated if the parties possess complex or high-value assets, or disagree on how to split it.
 Our property division attorney in Austin will work with financial professionals like certified public accountants (CPAs) specializing in asset valuation to help you identify the best path forward in your property division.